anilkamat/GC_FLS_PC/README.md

 # GC_FLS_PC
-This is the implementation of Granger causality to discover the directed brain network in subjects of varying skill levels while performing complex surgical pattern cutting task.
-The task was performed on physical and virtual FLS box simulators.
+Paper: Directed information flow during laparoscopic surgical skill acquisition dissociated skill level and medical simulation technology

+In this study, we
+employed portable optical neuroimaging technology and the Granger causality approach to uncover the impact of the two medical simulation technologies on the directed functional brain network of the subjects with two different skill levels.

+NOTE: The statistical analysis was done on SPSS.